guypursey/hithercontent/README.md

  - `project_id`: *String.* **Required.** The project ID for the project you want to fetch from.
  - `item_id`: *String.* **Optional.** The item ID for the branch you want to fetch.
 This will then get any items below this in the structure.
 If omitted, the whole project will be fetched.
- - `actOnItem`: *Function.* **Optional.** Should have one argument, which represents the item data that you expect to receive.
+ - `iterator`: *Function.* **Optional.** Should have one argument, which represents the item data that you expect to receive.
+You can use the iterator to determine how you want to receive each item in the branch you are retrieving.
+For example, you can use `hithercontent.reduceItemToKVPairs` (see below) to have your branch return with simplified values for use in a template.
+Or you can use an identity function (`i => i`) to return each item as it is.
+If this argument is not given, at present, each branch item's data property will be extracted (the equivalent of `i => i.data`).
- - `completeBranch`: *Function.* **Required.** Should have one argument, which represents the data that you expect to receive, as an object.
-You can use this function to act on the data asynchronously.
+ - `callback`: *Function.* **Required.** Should have one argument, which represents the branch you are retrieving, as an object.
+You can use this function to act on the branch asynchronously.
+Any item that sits under a parent item on GatherContent will be found in the `items` property of its parent item.
+If you specify an `item_id`, this means you will get your item at the top-level but it will feature an `items` property containing any items containing any child items from GatherContent, which in turn will each have their own items properties containing any children they have, and so on.
+If you do not specify `item_id` or set it to `0`, you will receive an object containing an `items` array within which you will find all the top-level items of the project, each with their own `items` property containing any children and so on.

 #### Returns